Battle of Klyastitsy: The battle

-The next day, after several attacks and counterattacks, the Russian advance forced Oudinot to retreat to Klyastitsy.
-In order to continue their advance, the Russian troops had to cross the River Nishcha.
+The next day, the opponents concentrated the mass of their forces.
+The following formations were also at Oudinot's disposal: the infantry division of Jean-Antoine Verdier, the cuirassier division of Jean-Pierre Doumerc (from the 3rd Reserve Cavalry Corps) and the light cavalry brigade of Bertrand Castex.
+Wittgenstein's troops were deployed in the following order: on the right wing, 6 battalions (24th, 25th, and 28th Jaeger Regiments) with 14 artillery units (Company No. 5 and one platoon of Company No. 9); in the center, 6 battalions of the Sevsk, Kaluga, and 26th Jaeger Regiments; on the left wing, 12 artillery pieces (Light Company No. 27) and 4 battalions of the Perm and Mogilev regiments.
+The infantry was built in one line, in battalion columns.
+After several attacks and counterattacks, the Russian advance forced Oudinot to retreat to Klyastitsy.
+In order to continue their advance, the Russian troops had to cross the Nishcha River.
 Oudinot ordered his troops to set fire to the only bridge.
-While the Russian cavalry was wading across the Nishcha, the 2nd Battalion of the Pavlovsk Grenadier Regiment rushed the burning bridge.
-This was depicted by Peter Hess in his painting, illustrated to the right.
+While the Russian cavalry was wading across the Nishcha, the 2nd Battalion of the Pavlovsky Grenadier Regiment rushed the burning bridge.
+This was depicted by Peter von Hess in his painting attached to the lead paragraph.

 Kulnev continued to chase the French Corps with several cavalry regiments and one infantry battalion.
-After crossing the Drissa River on 1 August, his unit ran into an ambush and suffered heavy casualties from French artillery.
+After crossing the Drissa River on 1 August, his unit ran into an ambush at Oboyarshchina and suffered heavy casualties from French artillery.
 Kulnev was badly wounded (he had both his legs severed by a cannonball) and died that same day.
-Oudinot retreated to Polotsk and the French advance on St. Petersburg failed.
+Verdier's division formed a van and pressed back the injured general's soldiers, but Wittgenstein has finalised the victory by throwing his full force at Verdier near Golovchitsy.
+Wittgenstein was wounded in this affair.
+Oudinot retreated to Polotsk as he assumed Wittgenstein's force was more superior; the French advance on St. Petersburg failed.

 Aftermath

 Wittgenstein was awarded the Order of St. George of the Second Degree.
 Alexander I is reported to have called him "the savior of St. Petersburg".
 Capt.
 Krylov, whose unit was the first to cross the river over the burning bridge, received the Order of St. George of the Fourth Degree.